 In the easternmost corner of Botswana, the Mashatu Game Reserve is part of the Northern Tuli Game Reserve.
 Located where the Limpopo and the Shashe Rivers meet, Mashatu is an area of outstanding natural beauty, diverse vegetation and abundant wildlife.

-Shared accommodation at the unfenced camps is simple but comfortable offering you total immersion in the wild!
+Simple but comfortable accommodation is provided at our unfenced camps offering you total engagement in the wild!

 Makuleke Concession, Kruger National Park, South Africa